An image of a red light therapy device for knee pain

 What Is Light Therapy?

-Light therapy, also known as photobiomodulation, is a treatment that uses specific wavelengths of light to interact with your body at a cellular level.
+Light therapy, also known as photobiomodulation, is a treatment that uses specific wavelengths of light to interact with the body at a cellular level.
 It works by delivering energy to your cells, which helps them renew, repair, and restore themselves.
 Different wavelengths of light penetrate the skin at varying depths, triggering different biological responses.
-For example, Red and Near-Infrared Light can reach deeper layers of the skin, while Blue Light primarily affects the surface.
+Red and Near-Infrared Light can reach deeper layers of the skin and underlying tissues, while Blue Light primarily affects the surface.

 Different Forms of Red Light Therapy